What is Negative SEO and Does it Matter?

 TL;DR

-And as with any new technology that impacts people's business and bottom line, there developed two camps: those willing to work within the boundaries and those who looked for the back doors and hidden ways to beat the system.
+As with any new technology that impacts people's business and bottom line, there developed two camps: those willing to work within the boundaries and those who looked for back doors and hidden ways to beat the system.
 In SEO, these became known as White Hat and Black Hat SEO.
+White Hat SEO refers to strategies that are in line with search engine terms and conditions, while Black Hat SEO involves tactics that violate those guidelines to gain an unfair advantage in search rankings.

 Where Did Negative SEO Come From?

 First, you must know that most of you will never experience a negative SEO attack.
-Yes, it's real.
-No, it's not very common.
+Yes, negative SEO is a real threat, but no, it's not very common.

-With that said, where did this negative SEO appear?
-It's what Black Hat SEO became once Google started cracking down on the tricks used to circumvent their algorithms.
+With that said, where did this concept appear?
+It evolved from Black Hat SEO once Google started cracking down on the tricks used to circumvent their algorithms.
 Once someone could submit their site to directory pages to build backlinks, now Google down-ranks sites for being linked to from these sorts of pages, so those same people will instead fraudulently submit their competitors' URLs for listing.

-Google's crackdown led to people thinking, “How can I raise my rankings without changing my site?"
-Thus negative SEO was born.
-In essence, it's the practice of conducting primarily off-page activities to lower a competitor's website ranking.
-Occasionally, rarely but it happens, this will slide from being in a gray area to being outright illegal when someone hacks their competitor's site to alter the content in such a way as to affect their SEO negatively.
+Google's crackdown led people to think, “How can I harm my competitors' rankings?"
+Thus, negative SEO was born.
+In essence, negative SEO is the practice of conducting primarily off-page activities using malicious, black-hat techniques to lower a competitor's website ranking.
+Occasionally, and rarely, this will slide from being in a gray area to being outright illegal when someone hacks their competitor's site to alter the content in such a way as to affect their SEO negatively.

 Most Common Forms Of Negative SEO Attacks, And What To Do About Them